Never Discuss These Things When Showing a Home

 How Sellers Can Sabotage Their Own Sale

-At first glance, you might wonder why a seller would be showing a home, especially when that seller is represented by a real estate agent.
-However, situations in which the sellers are showing a home can happen in many instances that are all fairly common.
+Why would a seller be showing a home, especially when that seller is represented by a real estate agent?
+This can happen for several fairly common reasons.
 In many parts of the country, agents routinely call sellers to make an appointment to show a home.

-For example, a seller might be living in the home and there when the buyer and the buyer's agent show up to see the home.
-Of course, everybody knows the seller should immediately leave the home when a buyer appears on the doorstep with an agent in tow, but it's the comments from the seller on the way out that can cause problems.
+For example, the seller might be living in the home and is there when the buyer and the buyer's agent show up to see the home.
+Of course, everybody knows the seller should immediately leave the home when a buyer appears on the doorstep with an agent in tow, but even comments from the seller on the way out can cause problems.
 A seller doesn't have to be present for the entire home tour to say the wrong thing.

 Things a Home Seller Should Never Discuss

 All too often, sellers answer questions put to them by other agents because they don't think they are doing anything wrong.
-They don't see it as a mistake to provide what they feel is just information.
-But what they can say to an agent or the buyer can have big implications.
+They don't see it as a mistake to provide information.
+But what they say to an agent or a potential buyer can have big implications.

 Here are some things a seller should never talk about with a buyer, regardless of how innocent the topic might seem:

-You know the drill for personal rights: Anything a seller says can and will be used against the seller when the buyer enters negotiations to buy that home.
-If a seller, for example, mentions that she hopes the home sells soon because she's under contract to buy another home, the buyer might not offer as much as the buyer might offer without this information.
+Anything a seller says can and will be used against them when the buyer enters negotiations to buy that home.
+For example, if a seller mentions that they hope the home sells soon because they're under contract to buy another home, the buyer might not offer as much as the buyer might offer without this information.

 Buyer's agents may press to get information.
 Don't feel obligated to reply.
 The best response a seller can have to these questions is not to answer the question at all or say, "You will have to ask my agent that question."